linkeddatacenter/BOTK-fr/README.md

 Some fact properties, if not explicitly defined, can be inherited form the financial report attributes, that provides a default.
 In some cases, the financial report components can be inferred from the concepts taxonomy structure.

-For an usage example of FR vocabulary see [g0v fr-ap application profile](https://github.com/g0v-it/fr-ap)
+For a practical usage example of FR vocabulary see [g0v fr-ap application profile](https://github.com/g0v-it/fr-ap)

 ## Editing